stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

   Seizing the green jade object, we gave a last glance at the bleached and cavern-eyed face of its owner and closed up the grave as we found it.
-As we hastened from that abhorrent spot, the stolen amulet in St. John&rsquo;s pocket, we thought we saw the bats descend in a body to the earth we had so lately rifled, as if seeking for some cursed and unholy nourishment.
+As we hastened from that abhorrent spot, the stolen amulet in St. John's pocket, we thought we saw the bats descend in a body to the earth we had so lately rifled, as if seeking for some cursed and unholy nourishment.
 But the autumn moon shone weak and pale, and we could not be sure.
 So, too, as we sailed the next day away from Holland to our home, we thought we heard the faint distant baying of some